 Revealing mistake: There's grass on the edge of the cliff when the Armadillo finally lands - look just under the Armadillo while the astronaut's pulling himself up the road.
 Considering this is an airless, waterless asteroid, it doesn't really fit...

 Factual error: In the Russian space station, A.J. and Lev are running to the Independence shuttle.
 But as the space station is falling apart, a piece of it crashes into the other end of the hallway they are currently running through.
-There is no way they would make it to the shuttle even with it being a few feet away; they'd get sucked out in space almost immediately.
+There is no way they would make it to the shuttle even with it being a few feet away; they'd get sucked out into space almost immediately.